nzqo/BeeFI/README.md

 This workspace contains:

-- `bfi_lib` The library implementing the core functionality
+- `lib` The library implementing the core functionality
-- `bfi_cli` A mini application to perform extraction from the command line
+- `beefi` A mini application to perform extraction from the command line
-- `bfi_py_binding` A python binding to directly extract information into numpy arrays
+- `py_binding` A python binding to directly extract information into numpy arrays

 ## Installing dependencies